-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Revenue recognition (Consolidated: \$136,365,000 Parent: \$100,112,000)

-Refer to Note 6 of the financial statements

-The key audit matter

-How our audit addressed the matter

-Revenue recognition has been assessed as a key audit matter due to the different recognition policies.

-As such each revenue stream increases the audit effort with respect to the risk of revenue being recognised prematurely (in the incorrect accounting period).

-This is due to either the revenue to be earned under service maintenance contract may be received in advance of providing services goods may not or delivered.

-Our audit procedures included:

-- Testing of controls over sales authorisation, approval of reconciliation, accuracy of inputs, acknowledgement of sale by customer and authorisation of price variation and credit notes. - Comparing a sample of sales transactions recorded in the general ledger to underlying documentation such as issued invoices and delivery documents. - For a sample of sales transactions on vehicle and spare part revenue streams, immediately prior to year-end and immediately after, we checked for the recording of revenue in the relevant year.
-We checked the underlying documentation of dispatch to the revenue recognition policies and criteria in the accounting standards. - Examining manual journals posted to revenue accounts throughout the year and checking for approval and underlying documentation of the manual journals raised.
+Revenue recognition (Consolidated: \$153,069,000, Parent: \$104,857,000) Refer to Note 6 of the financial statements The key audit matter How our audit addressed the matter Revenue recognition has been assessed as a key audit matter due to the different recognition policies.
+As such, the various revenue streams increase the audit effort with respect to the risk of revenue being recognised prematurely (in the incorrect accounting period).
+The is due to either the revenue to be earned under the service maintenance contract may be received in advance of providing services or goods may not be delivered.
+Our audit procedures included: Testing of controls over sales authorisation, approval of reconciliation, accuracy of inputs, acknowledgement of sale by customer and authorisation of price variation and credit notes.
+Comparing a sample of sales transactions recorded in the general ledger to underlying documentation such as issued invoices and delivery documents.
+For a sample of sales transactions on vehicle and spare part revenue streams, immediately prior to year-end and immediately after, we checked for the recording of revenue in the relevant year.
+We checked the underlying documentation of dispatch to the revenue recognition policies and criteria in the accounting standards.
+Examining manual journals posted to revenue accounts throughout the year and checking for approval and underlying documentation of the manual journals raised.